nabilh59/smart-meter/README.md

   `flutter build windows`

-3) Navigate to the directory printed to the command line after build is completes.
+3) Navigate to the directory printed to the command line after build is complete.

 4) Double click on smart_meter_client.exe to run the client